jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/timeline/index.md

 I’ve added a new section as an introduction to Arduino and 8-bit processors in general ([Arduino](/arduino)).
 We’ll take a closer look at instructions and cycles ([AVR](/arduino/instruction-basics)) and then really torture ourselves with disassembly, HEX opcodes, and low-level instruction analysis ([Instructions and Cycles](/arduino/instruction-loop-sample)).

-"
+Extended HUGO to show tags sorted (thanks to ChatGPT), added navigation links, some images, aso "
 ---